Benny-/DoubleDraw/README.md

 This chapter is mainly for reading the code and hacking.

 [Paper.js](http://paperjs.org/about/) is an open source vector graphics scripting framework that runs on top of the HTML5 Canvas.
-When we draw using paper.js we will refer to it as drawing on the "paper".
+When we draw using paper.js we will refer to it as drawing on "the paper".

 The clients send mouse inputs (click/drag/release) events to the server.
 The server redistributes the events to all (including the sender) clients.
 The events are processed on all parties by a tool which knows what transformations (create path, edit, ect..) it should apply to the paper.
-All clients process the same events in the same order, this ensures a consistent paper.
+All clients process the same events in the same order, this ensures a consistent paper across all parties.
 The server contains a paper too, this is serialized and send if a new user joins a room.
 A consequence of this setup is the round trip before any of your inputs show any effect on your paper.

-The folder "public" contains all the client related code and resources.
-It is organized according to [extjs MVC](http://docs.sencha.com/extjs/#!/guide/application_architecture) structure.
+The public folder contains all the client related code and resources.
+It is organized according to [extjs MVC structure](http://docs.sencha.com/extjs/#!/guide/application_architecture).

 The server is rather simply and is actually a small portion of the total code base.
 It has two purposes, to re-transmit all events and to process those events using a tool on a local paper.
 The following code is shared between the server and the client for processing events and drawing on the local paper: